Get Started Using the Dashboard

 This page allows you to manage the configuration of your indices.
-From here you can import new data, create new indices, configure your indices, set up Query Rules (if your plan allows it), manage replicas, and generate a UI demo of your site with your data.
+From here you can import new data, create new indices, configure your indices, set up Rules (if your plan allows it), manage replicas, and generate a UI demo of your site with your data.

 There are six tabs on the Indices page, which you can access through the bar near the top of the page:

 The default tab of the Indices page is Browse.
 From the Browse tab, you can test the search configuration of your index.
 You can debug specific search results by hovering over the trophy icon attached to each record.
 This explains the ranking position of your records.